SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> More about visiting Chinatown

->> Other fun tours about this colorful district
+>> Other fun tours of this colorful district

 The Fisherman's Wharf tour is another two-hour tour that starts at Ghirardelli Square.
-The tour starts with the history of this former chocolate factory.
+The tour begins with the history of this former chocolate factory.
 You will then walk through Aquatic Park and down to Jefferson Street.

 Meeting Location: Main courtyard of Ghirardelli Square at the Mermaid Fountain